FailAcademy/learning/wdp-london/_projects/project-01.md

 **Screen Sizes:**

 - The width of the desktop-friendly content area is `1240px`
-- If undertaking the responsive stretch goal, the width of the tablet-friendly content area is `600px`
+- If you are implementing the tablet version, the width of the tablet-friendly content area is `600px`

 ## Requirements